London, ON N6E 4A3

 About Compassion Canada:

 In F2018, 20% of non-sponsorship program costs went to survival programs for children.
 Child Survival Program, which helps poor mothers and their babies.
 Through the 727 churches that offer this program, Compassion helped 30,396 mothers and their babies by providing food and childcare training.
 The funding also provided food to 10,157 children with chronic malnutrition.

-Impact and Results: Relative to unsponsored children, Compassion Canada reports that Compassion children are 27% - 40% more likely to finish secondary education.
+Results and Impact: Relative to unsponsored children, Compassion Canada reports that Compassion children are 27% - 40% more likely to finish secondary education.
 Compassion children are also 35% more likely to have professional careers and are 40% - 70% more likely to become church leaders.

 Compassion Canada is a Major 100 charity, with donations of $65.4m in F2018.
 Its administrative costs are 6% of revenues and its fundraising costs are 10% of donations.
 For every dollar donated, 85 cents go to the cause, which is within Ci's reasonable range for overhead spending.